Effects of high energy photon emissions in laser generated ultra-relativistic plasmas: real-time synchrotron simulations: Modelling the relativistic case

 We are interested in simulating the emission from relativistic particles formed in laser-plasma interaction.
-Furthermore we are interested in the unresolvable high frequency part of the spectra, relating to high energy photons.
-The emitted power due to \emph{transverse} acceleration of a particle is a factor $\gamma^2$ larger than the emitted power due to \emph{longitudinal} acceleration \cite{jackson1998classical}.
-Thus for high energy electrons the main part of the emitted radiation is due to synchrotron radiation ($a \perp v$).
-Likewise the main source of high energy photons will be due to the transverse acceleration of high energy electrons.
+Furthermore, our focus is on the unresolvable (as compared to the computational scale parameters) high frequency part of the spectrum, i.e., high energy photons.
+The emitted power due to the \emph{transverse} acceleration of a particle is a factor $\gamma^2$ larger than the emitted power due to the \emph{longitudinal} acceleration \cite{jackson1998classical}.
+Thus, for high energy electrons the main part of the emitted radiation is due to synchrotron radiation ($\mathbf{a} \perp \mathbf{v}$).
+Likewise, the main source of high energy photons will be due to the transverse acceleration of high energy electrons.

-Our method is to consider the particles to be in instantaneous circular motion and from their position and momentum during two neighbouring time steps determine the efficient magnetic field.
-From this and the particle energy the corresponding synchrotron spectra is determined from which we simulate emission using a Monte-Carlo method.
+We will consider the particles to be in instantaneous circular motion and, from their position and momentum during two neighbouring time steps, determine the corresponding \emph{effective} magnetic field $H_{\mathrm{eff}}$.
+From this and the particle energy the corresponding synchrotron spectrum is determined from which we simulate the emission using a Monte-Carlo method.

 The energy radiated per unit frequency interval and unit solid angle for a relativistic particle moving in an instantaneous circular motion is given by \cite{jackson1998classical}